olumideolufy29/Assemment/README.md

     ).count()
     print(f"Number of responders who can access a telephone but telephone interview is not accepted: {telephone_no_interview_counts}")
     ```

-Result
+  - Result

-    - **Operation**: Counts and prints the number of responders with no home telephone but access to one elsewhere who accept telephone interviews, and those who have a home telephone but do not accept telephone interviews.
   Number of responders who can access a telephone but telephone interview is not accepted: 0

 ## How to Run